wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-2.rst

 ---------------------

-This is the second status update about my work on the `py3k branch`_, which I can do thank to all the people who donated_ to the `py3k proposal`_.
+This is the second status update about my work on the `py3k branch`_, which I can work on thanks to all of the people who donated_ to the `py3k proposal`_.

-Since my previous `status update`_, things improved a lot: first of all, I fixed the syntax of many more tests, which were failing on the branch because they used constructs which are no longer valid in Python 3, such as ``u''`` strings, the ``print`` statement or the old ``except Exception, e`` syntax.
+Since my previous `status update`_, things have improved a lot: first of all, I fixed the syntax of many more tests, which were failing on the branch because they used constructs which are no longer valid in Python 3, such as ``u''`` strings, the ``print`` statement or the old ``except Exception, e`` syntax.
 I